PrefectHQ/prefect/docs/core/tutorial/02-etl-flow.md

 - What happens to already-fetched reference data if pulling live data fails?
 - What happends to the already-transformed data if the database is not available?

 These points highlight the fact that `extract()` and `load()` are still arbitrarily scoped.
-This brings us to a rule of thumb when deciding how large to make each function: **_look at the input and output data that your workflow needs at each step._** In our case the reference data and live data come from different sources and are stored separately.
+This brings us to a rule of thumb when deciding how large to make each function: **_look at the input and output data that the workflow needs at each step._** In our case the reference data and live data come from different sources and are stored separately.
 Lets refactor a bit more, taking this new insight into consideration:

 ```python
 def extract_reference_data(...):